adamsol/Pyxell/docs/manual.md

 ### `if` statement

-The first branch whose condition evaluates to `true` is executed.
+The first branch whose condition evaluates to `true` is executed; otherwise, optional `else` branch is executed.

 ```
 if 2 + 2 > 4 do